-Finance II
+Finance II 0.5 unit

 Prerequisite(s): BUSI 2321 and MATH 2209 (MATH 2209 may be taken concurrently)

 Fundamentals of business finance.
 Topics include risk and return, cost of capital, corporate financing, financial leverage and capital structures, dividend policy, leasing, mergers and acquisitions and the basics of financial risk management as well as other appropriate topics.